peterkuma/ds-format/docs/master/Installation/index.md

    ```

    You might have to add `$HOME/.local/bin` to the PATH environment variable
    if not present already in order to access the ds command.
+This can be done
+   with `pipx ensurepath`.

    If you indend to use the Python interface, you can install in the home
    directory with pip3: